 How do I fold a tie dye pillow?

 There are endless folding techniques for creating a tie dye pillow.
-I couldn’t decide on just one style, so I tried three different ones out!
+I couldn’t decide on just one style, so I tried three different styles out!

 Tie Dye Stripe Fold Technique –